 ABA analyses of monthly composite samples were taken of tailings at the Mill filter press.
 These samples are representative of Mill feed and not necessarily tailings area placement.
-Figure 2.30 shows the monthly composite sample ABA results for 2001 through 2004.
-The average NNP results for the past four years have been -281, -197, -194, and -200 tons $CaCO_3/1000t$ , respectively.
+Figure 2.32 shows the monthly composite sample ABA results for 2001 through 2005.
+The average NNP results for the past five years have been -281, -197, -194, -200 and -134 tons CaCO3/1000t, respectively.

-The results of ABA analyses on 20 grid samples taken from the tailing facility in 2004 are presented in Figures 2.31 and 2.32.
+The results of ABA analyses on 10 grid samples taken from the tailing facility in 2005 are presented in Figures 2.33 and 2.34.
 The grid included portions of the pile that had exposures of tailings, argillite slope armoring, road rock, and ditch sediment.
-Of the 20 samples, 8 were relatively pure tailings.
-Figure 2.31 shows the acid generation potential (AP) versus neutralization potential (NP) of all the 2004 grid samples.
+Of the 10 samples, 5 were relatively pure tailings.
+Figure 2.33 shows the acid generation potential (AP) versus neutralization potential (NP) of all the 2005 grid samples.
 The pure tailings samples plot in the upper half of the figure.
-Argillite samples plot in the lower right quadrant and road rock and ditch sediments in the lower left quadrant.
-The average neutralization potential (NP) of the 8 tailings samples from 2004 was 185 tons CaCO3/1000t, which indicates a significant carbonate content in the tailings.
-The acid potential (AP) was determined by sulfide assay and yielded an average of 129 tons CaCO3/1000t.
-The resulting average net neutralization potential (NNP) was -56 tons CaCO3/1000t, which indicates that the tailings are potentially acid generating.
+The average neutralization potential (NP) of the 5 tailings samples from 2005 was 326 tons CaCO3/1000t, which indicates a significant carbonate content in the tailings.
+The acid potential (AP) was determined by iron assay (assuming all iron is in the form of pyrite) and yielded an average of 440 tons $CaCO_3/1000t$.
+The resulting average net neutralization potential (NNP) was -114 tons CaCO3/1000t, which indicates that the tailings are potentially acid generating.
 These results remain consistent with previous studies of the mine's tailings.
 Samples of weathered tailings (after approximately 12 years of exposure) have been shown to still retain a considerable amount of neutralization potential, equivalent to approximately 20% calcium carbonate (KGCMC, 2002b).
 This suggests that the potential lag time to acid generation of exposed tailings is on the order of decades.
-This long lag time allows time for construction and closure of the site (including covering the pile with a composite soil cover that minimizes oxygen ingress).
+This long lag time allows time for construction and adequate closure of the site (including covering the pile with a composite soil cover that minimizes oxygen ingress).

-Figure 2.32 shows the relationship of pH to Net Neutralization Potential for the same suite of 2004 samples shown in Figure 2.31.
-Paste pH and rinse pH are both shown in the figure.
+Figure 2.34 shows the relationship of rinse pH to Net Neutralization Potential for the same suite of 2005 samples shown in Figure 2.33.
 Rinse pH is a measure of the pH of a one-to-one mixture of "as received" fines and water.
-Paste pH is the pH of the sample after it has been pulverized and moistened.
-Rinse pH is often lower than paste pH because pulverizing the sample exposes fresh, sometimes alkaline mineral surfaces.
-The rinse pH method also uses more water, which can dissolve oxidation products that lower the pH of the solution.
-The rinse pH and paste pH of all of the tailings samples are above 6.0, indicating that the exposed surfaces of the pile are well buffered.
+The rinse pH of all of the tailings samples are above 6.0, indicating that the exposed surfaces of the pile are well buffered.